-- Open the OSD menu and go to the SYSTEM SETTING: ADVANCED > Security Settings menu.
-Press MODE/ENTER on the projector or Enter on the remote control.
-The Security Settings page is displayed. - 2.
-Highlight Power On Lock and select On by pressing $\langle \rangle$. - 3.
-As pictured to the right, the four arrow keys

-$(\langle, \land, \lor, \lor, \rangle)$ respectively represent 4 digits (1, 2, 3, 4).
-According to the password you desire to set, press the arrow keys to enter six digits for the password.

-Confirm the new password by re-entering the new password.
+- Once a password has been set and the power on lock is enabled, the projector cannot be used unless the correct password is entered every time the projector is started. - Open the OSD menu and go to the SYSTEM SETTING: ADVANCED > Advanced Security Settings menu. - Press Enter and the Security Settings page is displayed. - 3.
+Highlight Power On Lock and select On by pressing $\triangleleft / \triangleright$. - As pictured to the right, the four arrow keys (◀, ▲, ▼, ▶) respectively represent 4 digits (1, 2, 3, 4).
+According to the password you desire to set, press the arrow keys to enter six digits for the password. - Confirm the new password by re-entering the new password.